Automate Testing for Highway Lane Following

-Verify Lateral Deviation: Verifies that the lateral deviation from the centerline of the lane is within prescribed thresholds for the corresponding scenario.
-Prescribed thresholds are defined while authoring the test scenario.
+Verify Lateral Deviation — This block verifies that the lateral deviation from the center line of the lane is within prescribed thresholds for the corresponding scenario.
+Define the thresholds when you author the test scenario.

-Verify In Lane: Verifies that the ego vehicle is following one of the lanes on the road throughout the simulation.
+Verify In Lane — This block verifies that the ego vehicle is following one of the lanes on the road throughout the simulation.

-Verify Time gap: Verifies that the time gap between the ego vehicle and the lead vehicle is above 0.8 seconds.
+Verify Time gap — This block verifies that the time gap between the ego vehicle and the lead vehicle is more than 0.8 seconds.
 The time gap between the two vehicles is defined as the ratio of the calculated headway distance to the ego vehicle velocity.

-Verify No Collision: Verifies that the ego vehicle does not collide with the lead vehicle at any point during the simulation.
+Verify No Collision — This block verifies that the ego vehicle does not collide with the lead vehicle at any point during the simulation.

 Disable Runtime Visualizations